Big 12 Championship: Oklahoma over Oklahoma State

 Blue chip QB Spencer Rattler steps into the starting role along with highly rated WRs Theo Wease, Jadon Haselwood, Charleston Rambo, and 1,000 yard UCLA grad transfer Theo Howard.
-The established offensive line willl again lead the way for back-to-back 1,000 yard rusher Kennedy Brooks.
-It’s Lincoln Riley… this offense will be explosive.
+The established offensive line willl again lead the way for back-to-back 1,000 yard rusher Kennedy Brooks (Just kidding, he opted-out).
+Either way it’s Lincoln Riley… this offense will be explosive.

 The question over the last few years continues to be the defense.
-Key DE Ronnie Perkins is suspended for the first five games and all three nose guards Oklahoma used last year have moved on.
+Key DE Ronnie Perkins is suspended for the first five games, DT Jalen Redmond opeted out of the season, and all three nose guards Oklahoma used last year have moved on.
 That puts the pressure on top JUCO DT Perrion Winfrey to step in and boost the defensive line.
 The linebackers are experienced with DaShaun White, Nik Bonitto and Caleb Kelly.
 But the secondary led by safety Delarrin Turner-Yell must improve.
 The Sooners do have most of their corners returning including Tre Brown, Jaden Davis, and Tre Norwood, but the unit must improve if the Sooners want to land back in the playoffs.

 Final Outlook: The Sooners have a pattern.
-Lose one easy game, win the Big 12, and then get their face kicked in during the Playoffs.
+Lose one easy game, win the Big 12, and then get their face kicked-in during the Playoffs.
 This is looking like one of those years with questions remaining on the defense and how quick new QB Spencer Rattler will be ready to roll.
 Oklahoma is the most talented team in the Big 12, but without an improvement to their defense I can’t see them as a National Title Contender.
-The Sooners better be ready to roll when Tennessee comes into town Week 2.

 2. Oklahoma State Cowboys